 It’s a 4km hike that starts with some pretty epic views and goes through a winding canyon, ending up in an open valley with some waterfalls.
 If you want to get away from the crowds and still soak in everything the Rockies have to offer, look no further.

 There are five different hikes that begin from the top: Rock Isle Lake (3.2km), Grizzly-Larix Loops (8km), Sunshine Meadows Loop (6.6km), Citadel Pass (18km), and Healy Pass (22km).

 Lake Agnes Tea House

-A short 3.5 km hike near Banff with an amazing waterfall prize at the end and crazy views along the way.
-Troll falls is located off highway 40 heading south.
-You’ll see a sign for the Kananaskis Village turn off, turn here and drive straight until your first right.
+Troll Falls is located in Kananaskis and is a short 3.5 km that features an amazing waterfall at the end.
+Just off highway 40 heading south, you’ll see a sign for the Kananaskis Village turn off, after turning you’ll want to drive straight until your first right.
 It’s a gravel road that will take you to the Stoney Trail Day Use Area.
-Your adventure begins from there!